BillyOh.com

 9. Pegboards and slat walls

 Pegboard is lightweight, cheap, and can be installed directly onto wall studs.
-It offers convenience and storage spacecraft supplies, DIY & garden tools, and such.
+It’s useful for keeping garden tools, equipment, or whatever you need to organise.

 A slat wall system is similar to a pegboard.
-But they’re a bit more durable for hanging heavy items like wheelbarrows and even bicycles.
+But they’re a bit more durable for hanging bulkier items like a hose pipe.

 10. Tin or metal roofing